CNN pulls back the velvet rope on the White House in its new blog, "The 1600 Report."

 A number of South Korean union and civic groups are gearing up for large protests against the G-20, while other groups are planning unrelated rallies in hopes of drawing international media attention.

-Grappling with a troubled U.S. economy, the Obama administration has highlighted the strengthening of economic and military ties during the president's Asia tour.
-Obama started his trip with a three-day stay in India, before heading to Indonesia and then to South Korea.
+Grappling with a troubled U.S. economy, the Obama administration has highlighted the strengthening of economic and military ties during the president's 10-day Asia tour.
+Obama started his trip with a three-day stay in India, before heading to Indonesia.

 At the Seoul summit, G-20 leaders are expected to focus on the global economic recovery and mechanisms to ensure balance and sustainable growth.